Mintbase/Grants-Program/docs/ecosystem.md

 # Open Source Mintbase Stack [WIP!] <!-- omit in toc -->

-The goal of this page is to provide an overview of the open-source Mintbase/Kusama Tech Stack.
+The goal of this page is to provide an overview of the open-source Mintbase Tech Stack.

 This is a living document and we are relying on our community to contribute to it and help maintain it. [**Please feel free to make edits and additions via pull requests**](#construction_worker-contributing).
 We apologize if we missed your project!